barebox/barebox/Documentation/boards/mips/dlink-dir-320.rst

 ---------------

 Barebox can be started from CFE using tftp.
-You must setup tftp-server on host 192.168.0.1.
+You must set up tftp-server on host 192.168.0.1.
-Put your barebox-dlink-dir-320.img to tftp-server directory (usual /tftpboot or /srv/tftp).
+Put your barebox-dlink-dir-320.img to tftp-server directory (usually /tftpboot or /srv/tftp).
 Connect your DIR-320 to your tftp-server network via one of four <LAN> sockets.